alirezasalehniya/Modern-Robotics/Course 1: Foundations of Robot Motion/Week 1/1. Practice Quiz /README.md

 ### Question 2:

-The number of degrees of freedom of a robot is (select all that apply):
+The number of degrees of freedom of a robot is (select all that apply):<br>
-&#10003; the dimension of its configuration space &#10003; thenumber of real numbers needed to specify its configuration
+&#10003; the dimension of its configuration space<br>
+&#10003; thenumber of real numbers needed to specify its configuration<br>
 - [ ] the number of points on the robot.
 - [ ] the number of joints of the robot.
 - [ ] the number of bodies comprising the robot.